BLOG OVERVIEW

 The Career Case — and an Honest Caveat

 Most people who dismiss YouTube strategy as a serious career path have confused it with content creation.
-They're thinking about someone sitting in a ring light filming themselves.
-The role described in this piece — the one that attributed €650,000 in revenue to a single channel's first year of properly run strategy — is closer to a performance marketing function than a creative one.
+The role described in this piece—the one that attributed €650,000 in revenue to a single channel's first year of properly run strategy—is closer to a performance marketing function than a creative one.
+And the market is beginning to reflect that.
+Ramit Sethi recently hired a senior YouTube strategist at a $200,000 salary, citing the view that people working at the top of their game—managing talent, editors, designers, scriptwriters, and a data-driven content operation—should be compensated accordingly.

 Demand is far outstripping supply.
 Most brands have no serious YouTube presence, and the ones that do are consistently under-investing in strategic expertise.
 The skills are highly transferable across SEO, paid media, brand, and lifecycle marketing.
-Earning potential at agency or senior in-house level is strong.
 And the work compounds in a way that almost no other marketing function does: you're building assets that keep performing, not running campaigns that stop the moment the budget does.

 The caveat is that the career rewards patience.
 People who want YouTube to move at the speed of paid media will be disappointed.